-The mean daily variation in PMSE occurrence shown in the bottom panels of Fig. 3 over local mean time (LMT, the mean solar time for a given location on Earth), have similar characteristics in both data sets.
-PMSE at both sites occur clustered in the morning and midday hours in a range between 82 and 90 km, with the diurnal pattern of this occurrence showing differences in the comparison of the two observations.
-For illustration and quantification, Fig. 5 compares the multi-season mean diurnal variation of both data sets.
+with the diurnal pattern of this occurrence showing differences in the comparison of the two observations.
+For illustration and quantification, Fig. 5 compares the multi-season mean diurnal variation in both data sets.
 For this purpose, the mean value over the altitude range 81-89 km was used for the measurements from Andøya and the range 83-91 km was used for the measurements from Davis.
-The daily variation of PMSE occurrence of the individual years refers only to the measurement time, i.e. 100% per range gate would have been achieved if an echo had been recorded in the same range gate in one of the daily time intervals of 6 minutes on all days on which measurements were taken.
+The daily variation in PMSE occurrence of the individual years refers only to the measurement time, i.e. 100 % per range gate would have been achieved if an echo had been recorded in the same range gate in one of the daily time intervals of 6 min on all days on which measurements were taken.
 The mean daily PMSE occurrences over Andøya shown in the upper part of Fig. 5 illustrate a pronounced pattern with large variation around a mean of about 20% between midnight and 17:00 LMT.
 All mean trajectories also show a pronounced maximum between 11:00 and 15:00 LMT, peaking on average around 13:09 LMT.
 In the period between 17:00 and midnight, all mean diurnal traces show a pronounced minimum.
-In the 23-year mean response (blue curve), the frequency rate drops sharply during this period to about 10% at 20:42 LMT and then rises again to 20% by about 01:30 LMT.
-The morning course of the mean diurnal cycle shows a slight first maximum at 06:17 LMT, which is very weak, indicated by the strong variation of the maxima of the individual annual cycles (black dots) around this time.
+In the 23-year mean response (blue curve), the frequency rate drops sharply during this period to about 10 % at 20:42 LMT and then rises again to 20 % by about 01:30 LMT.
+The morning course of the mean diurnal cycle shows a slight first maximum at 06:17 LMT, which is very weak, indicated by the strong variation in the maxima of the individual annual cycles (black dots) around this time.

-Such a first maximum is far more prominent in the individual as well as the averaged mean diurnal cycle of PMSE frequency over Davis (middle panel in Fig. 5).
-The averaged mean diurnal cycle (red curve) begins with a minimum of about 3 % at 23:26 LMT near midnight then rises to the first maximum of about 16 % at 08:10 LMT, then drops somewhat to rise to about 18 % at 14:40 LMT for the second time, and then drops continuously until midnight.
+Such a first maximum is far more prominent in the individual and the averaged mean diurnal cycle of PMSE frequency over Davis (Fig. 5b).
+The averaged mean diurnal cycle (red curve) begins with a minimum of about 3 % at 23:26 LMT (near midnight), then rises to the first maximum of about 16 % at 08:10 LMT, then drops somewhat to rise to about 18 % at 14:40 LMT for the second time, and then drops continuously until midnight.

-Direct comparison of the averaged mean diurnal variation of PMSE occurrences from Andøya and Davis in the bottom panel of Fig. 5 shows a clearly asymmetric pattern in the Andøya data compared to Davis.
+The direct comparison of the averaged mean diurnal variation in PMSE occurrences from Andøya and Davis in Fig. 5c shows a clearly asymmetric pattern in the Andøya data compared to Davis.
 Also clearly visible is a larger offset of the second maximum at local noon of 2.65 h in Davis compared to 1.16 h in the observations from Andøya.
 The distance of the local minima to each other is even larger at about 2.7 h.